-The topic of healthcare alway has us walking on eggshells.
+The topic of healthcare always has us walking on eggshells.
 As much as we hate it, it’s necessary and important to understand the reason behind it.
-Many of us have have been in the situation where our prescription drugs cost more than what we expected, and there is nothing we can do about it.
-Well, there is good news for 23andME customers, after the DNA testing company announced it is en route to create one of Big Pharma’s next blockbuster drugs.
+Many of us have been in a situation where our prescription drugs cost more than what we expected, and there is nothing we can do about it.
+Well, there is good news for 23andME customers, after the DNA testing company announced it is en route to creating one of Big Pharma’s next blockbuster drugs.
 The genetic esteem company stated they are entering a partnership with pharmaceutical giant GlaxoSmithKline (GSK) in order to develop new therapies and drugs.

 Through a statement, CEO and Cofounder Anne Wojcicki stated,

 “By working with GSK, we believe we will accelerate the development of breakthroughs.
 Our genetic research—powered by millions of customers who have agreed to contribute—combined with GSK’s expertise in drug discovery and development, gives us the best chance for success.”

 23andMe typically shares its customers genetic data after being pooled together and stripped for information.
 Recently, the company also asked customers for added permission to share their individual genetic and self-reported data with outside sources for specific research.
 This is said to be stripped of information, too, preventing identification like your date of birth or name.
 In other words, you can easily opt-in or opt-out.
 Yet, 23andMe did warn that in the event of a breach in the company, it cannot guarantee 100 percent safety.
 Yikes!
 Everything comes with a price, friends.